Instant Messaging Rules of Engagement

 Keep it Short

-Instant messaging is not a replacement for email or phone calls; they are complementary tools.
+Enterprise instant messaging solutions are not a replacement for email or phone calls; they are complementary tools.
 “Ask yourself: “Will this message require the receiver to take time to think about their response?,” Giang advises.
 “If yes, you might want to send an email or call them instead.”

 Be Conscious of Status Messages

-Most EIM tools allow users to put up a status, which usually include options like “available,” “busy” and “away.”
+Most corporate instant messaging tools allow users to put up a status, which usually include options like “available,” “busy” and “away.”
 It’s polite to avoid messaging people who have a status of “busy” or “away.”
 They are essentially telling you they do not wish to be disturbed, with the possible exception of critical items.
 Think of it as someone having their office door shut.

 Hello and Goodbye